-@enterprise uses icons from icomoon library (see https://icomoon.io/#preview-ultimate/).
-These icons are available in file icomoon.jar within lib-directory of @enterprise and are usable in several variants:
+@enterprise uses icons from icomoon library.
+These icons are available in file ep-icomoon-repackaged-.jar in the lib-directory of @enterprise and are usable in several variants:

-· Webfont:
+• Webfont:

-Since we have the style configurator (more in Installation and Configuration section Style configurator), we use for all our standard icons font-icons(glyphs).
-This requires a font-file that is already imported by default (as long as com.groiss.gui.css.StyleConf.loadCSS is imported in the html-file).
-To use such font-icons it is necessary to specify them in LESS:
+Used for all our standard icons.
+It requires a font-file, that is imported by default (as long as com.groiss.gui.css.StyleConf.loadCSS is imported in the html-file).
+To use such font-icons it is convenient to specify them in LESS: